Meet the Faculty

 mcclelef@etown.edu | 717-361-1304 | Faculty Website

 Dr. McClellan teaches the senior capstone in political science and legal studies, as well as previously teaching courses in American government, the presidency and presidential elections, public policy, and public administration.
 He has presented dozens of papers at professional conferences in such areas as the American presidency, politics and popular culture, and teaching and learning in political science.
-Undergraduate students and alumni co-author some of his papers and columns, and many students he has mentored have presented their research at professional conferences.
+His research has been published in such sites as the Journal of Political Science Education and PS: Political Science and Politics, and featured in the New York Times, Washington Post, and The Conversation.
+Undergraduate students and alumni co-author some of his articles and columns, and many students he has mentored have presented their research at professional conferences.
 He is the recipient of the 2020 Lifetime Achievement Award and the 2018 Craig L. Brians Award for Excellence in Undergraduate Research and Mentorship, presented by the Political Science Education Section of the American Political Science Association (APSA).
 In 2020, Elizabethtown College awarded him the Kreider Prize for Teaching Excellence.

 Dr. Gabriel Ricci